BorjaEst/enn/README.md

 ### Improvement ideas
 In progress:
-- nothing.....
+-Momentum, not well implemented on enn, review.
+This helps a lot when not using batch normalisation.

 Erlang performance:
 - Replace the usage of keylists by maps on Cortex and neuron modules.
-- To speed up mutations and reduce Mnesia load, create an element (Network) as #{cortex, neurons, actuators, sensors} ¿¿¿???
-To check
 - Use binary for long messages to speedup communications.

 Speed-up training:
-- TBD
+- ELU activation function seems by papers to perform better than Sigmoid and ReLU.
+Leaky ReLU is good as well.

 Find correct solution:
-- TBD
+- He initialisation using truncated normal Gaussian distribution, with Xavier algorithm.

 Importants to be clasified:
-- He initialisation using truncated normal Gaussian distribution, with Xavier algorithm.
-- ELU activation function seems by papers to perform better than Sigmoid and ReLU.
-Leaky ReLU is good as well.
 - Normalisation: Batch normalisation
 - Regularization: dropout
 - Optimizer: Adam